JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/amazon_warehouse.md

 **Note**: If you haven't, take a look at the [user guide](https://jderobot.github.io/RoboticsAcademy/user_guide/#installation) to understand how the installation is done, how to launch a RoboticsBackend and how to access the exercises.

+## Frequency API

+* `import Frequency` - to import the Frequency library class.
+This class contains the tick function to regulate the execution rate.
+* `Frequency.tick(ideal_rate)` - regulates the execution rate to the number of Hz specified.
+Defaults to 20 Hz.

 ## Robot API

 * `import HAL` - to import the HAL (Hardware Abstraction Layer) library class.
 This class contains the functions that send and receive information to and from the Hardware (Gazebo).
-* `import GUI` - to import the GUI (Graphical User Interface) library class.
+* `import WebGUI` - to import the WebGUI (Web Graphical User Interface) library class.
 This class contains the functions used to view the debugging information, like image widgets.
 * `HAL.getPose3d()` - returns x, y and theta components of the robot in world coordinates.
 The function returns an x,y based in this axis reference, with (0,0) next to the robot spawn in Warehouse 1:

 {% include gallery id="original_axis" caption="HAL.getPose3d()" %}